Order-invariant measures on causal sets: Introduction

-We consider growth processes where the causal set generated is a.s.\ an antichain (i.e., no two elements are comparable).
+\begin{ex} We consider growth processes where the causal set generated is a.s.\ an antichain (i.e., no two elements are comparable).
 This is the case if we take a random graph order with $p=0$: we certainly do want to include some such growth processes within our framework.

-If we require our causal sets to be labelled, then a growth process which a.s.\ generates an antichain is nothing more than a sequence of random variables: the labels of the elements, in the order they are introduced.
+If we require our causal sets to be labeled, then a growth process which a.s.\ generates an antichain is nothing more than a sequence of random variables: the labels of the elements, in the order they are introduced.

 Order-invariance requires that, if we condition on the set of the first $k$ labels, for any $k$, then each of the $k!$ orderings of these labels is equally likely.
-This is exactly the requirement that the sequence of labels be {\em exchangeable}.
+This is exactly the requirement that the sequence of labels be \textit{exchangeable}.

-One way to generate a sequence of exchangeable random labels is to take any probability distribution $\tau$ on any set $X$ of potential labels, and let the labels be an iid sequence of random elements of $X$ with probability measure $\tau$.
+One way to generate a sequence of exchangeable random labels is to take any probability distribution $\tau$ on any set $X$ of potential labels, and let the labels be an i.i.d. sequence of random elements of $X$ with probability measure $\tau$.
 We will want our labels to be a.s.\ distinct, so we need the probability measure $\tau$ to be atomless.

-The Hewitt-Savage Theorem~\cite{HS} states that every sequence of exchangeable random variables is a mixture of sequences of the type described above (i.e., there is a probability measure $\rho$ on some space of probability measures on a set $X$: one measure $\tau$ is chosen according to $\rho$, and then an iid sequence of random elements of $X$ is generated according to $\tau$).
+The Hewitt--Savage theorem \cite{HS} states that every sequence of exchangeable random variables is a mixture of sequences of the type described above (i.e., there is a probability measure $\rho$ on some space of probability measures on a set $X$: one measure $\tau$ is chosen according to $\rho$, and then an i.i.d. sequence of random elements of $X$ is generated according to $\tau$).

 For instance, we can take $X$ to be the interval $[0,1]$, equipped with its usual Borel $\sigma$-field and Lebesgue probability measure, and $\tau$ to be the uniform probability measure on $X$.
-Our growth process then operates as follows: at each stage, we introduce a new element, labelled with a uniformly random element of $[0,1]$, chosen independently of all other labels, and we make the new element incomparable with all existing elements.
-This is indeed order-invariant: if we condition on the state of the process after $k$ steps -- an antichain labelled with a set of $k$ numbers from $[0,1]$, a.s.\ distinct -- then each of the $k!$ orders of generation is equally likely. \end{proof}
+Our growth process then operates as follows: at each stage, we introduce a new element, labeled with a uniformly random element of $[0,1]$, chosen independently of all other labels, and we make the new element incomparable with all existing elements.
+This is indeed order-invariant: if we condition on the state of the process after $k$ steps---an antichain labeled with a set of $k$ numbers from $[0,1]$, a.s.\ distinct---then each of the $k!$ orders of generation is equally likely. \end{ex}